ibm-cloud-docs/FileStorage/configure-backup-cpanel.md

 You can use these instructions to configure your backups to be stored in {{site.data.keyword.filestorage_full}} by cPanel.
 The assumption is that root or sudo SSH and full WebHost Manager (WHM) access are available.
 This example is based on a **CentOS 7** host.
 {:shortdesc}

-For more information, see [cPanel - Configuring backup directory](https://docs.cpanel.net/display/68Docs/Backup+Configuration#BackupConfiguration-ConfigureBackupDirectory){: external}.
+For more information, see [cPanel Docs - Backup](https://docs.cpanel.net/knowledge-base/backup/){: external}.
 {:tip}

 1. Connect to the host through SSH.